hassanjavedawan/Pancake-Fork/CONTRIBUTING.md

-# Contributing to the Pancake ecosystem 🥞
+# Contributing to theSGCDEXecosystem 🥞

 Thanks for taking the time to contribute !